 It’s worth briefly returning to Stanford’s study to look at the pooled data.
 The survey looked at 4,000 students attending 10 high-performing high schools in upper-middle class Californian communities – where the median income fell above $90,000.
 A staggering 93 percent of these students attended college after graduating and reported doing over three hours of homework each night.
 This, in itself, is instructive, and reveals a socio-economic trend that needs to be questioned: why do wealthier parents often want heavier workloads for their children.

-1There are no academic benefits
+1Homework has no academic benefits

 A TIMSS (Trends in Math and Science Study) survey, conducted in 2007, revealed that fourth grader students in countries that set below average levels of homework were more academically successful in math and science than those in countries that set above average levels.
 In Japan – ranked second in the results table – only three percent of students reported a particularly heavy workload of over three hours a night while a staggering 20 percent of Dutch students – whose scores were in the international top 10 – claimed to do no homework whatsoever.
 This is in stark contrast to countries like Greece and Thailand, where higher workloads have done nothing to rectify lower scores.